What is woven fabric?

 Purposes of woven fabric

-Woven fabrics are often used in sewing, for making items such as clothing and furnishings as well as items including woven fabric labels, hospital gowns, surgical tape, banners, tents, umbrellas and lots more.
+Custom woven fabrics are often used in sewing, for making items such as clothing and furnishings as well as items including woven fabric labels, hospital gowns, surgical tape, banners, tents, umbrellas and lots more.
 This is a versatile and highly useful fabric which has a wide range of purposes and end uses.

-Woven fabrics are treated differently to knitted fabrics.
+Custom woven fabrics are treated differently to knitted fabrics.
 As the yarns are woven together, the edges can unravel or fray relatively easily.
 They therefore need to be finished with a zigzag stitch for a simpler finish or a serger for a more professional finish.

 Fabrics made from weaving are generally tauter and have a crisper handle than knitted fabrics.
 This makes them perfect for making pleats.